sourabpramanik/shorten-url/README.md

 ```
 This command will list out all the short URLs and the respective long URLs

-### Remove record by alias
+### Remove a record by the alias
 ```bash
 shortenurl alias remove-alias <alias>
 ```
-To remove a short URL and it's respective long URL, you can use this command to remove by providing the alias(e.g. U9kHB4Z)
+To remove a short URL and its respective long URL, you can use this command by providing the alias(e.g. U9kHB4Z)

 ### Remove all records
 ```bash